td0g/PCB_Gcode_Toolkit/README.md

-# td0g's PCB Gcode Tools
+# td0g's PCB Gcode Toolkit

 This program contains several tools for post-processing gcode files from Eagle.
-To use, simply drag-and-drop the gcode file (with a Z-probe file if available) onto PCB_Gcode_Tools.exe and follow the command prompts.
+To use, simply drag-and-drop the gcode file (along with a text file containing Z-probe data available) onto PCB_Gcode_Tools.exe and follow the command prompts.

 https://youtu.be/JNCeBOY9sTc

+I began developing this program back when there weren't really any free solutions available.
+It is simple, runs from a command line interface and requires little user input.
+It also uses clever algorithms to improve efficiency: The bicubic spline interpolation means it needs fewer probe points to auto-level a pcb board, the divide-and-conquer TSP algorithm is fast and effective, and the etch optimizer eliminates almost all unnecessary travel movements.

 ## Tools: